COMP SCI 7305 - Parallel and Distributed Computing

 Learning & Teaching Activities

-Learning & Teaching ModesThe course will be taught with lectures and tutorials.
+Learning & Teaching ModesThe course will be taught with lectures and tutorials (workshops).

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-You are expected to attend all scheduled lecture classes (2hrs per week), and, if scheduled, the tutorial sessions.
-In addition to the schedule contact hours, you are expected to spend an additional 2-4 hours per week after each lecture to consolidate your understanding of it.
+You are expected to attend all scheduled lecture classes (2hrs per week), and all scheduled workshop (tutorial) sessions.
+In addition to the scheduled contact hours, you are expected to spend an additional 2-4 hours per week after each lecture to consolidate your understanding of it.
+Note that, as much as possible, the lecture material will be based on content from the textbook.
 You will need to allocate up to 7 hours per week on average to work on the assignments and tutorials.

-Parallel and distributed systems - Overview and challenges
+Parallel and distributed systems.
+Overview and challenges.
+Why do it?

 The University's policy on Assessment for Coursework Programs is based on the following four principles: